akvara/paysera/README.md

 To run application, enter:

+    paysera calc {data-file-name}

+where {data-file-name} is the file you want to process.

+To run application self-check, enter:

-    paysera [import-file-name]
+    paysera check [{data-file-name}]

-where [import-file-name] is the file you want to process.
+where optional {data-file-name} is the file you want to process.

 ## Running tests

 Tests are run by executing command:

-    phpunit

-Or, you you do not have ./bin/ directory in your PATH:

-    ./bin/phpunit
+    phpspec run

 Enjoy!